The Eddy

-The Eddy is a French–American musical drama streaming television miniseries, set in Paris.
+The Eddy is a French-American musical drama television miniseries, set in Paris.
 The first two episodes are directed by Damien Chazelle and written by Jack Thorne.
 Its music was scored by Glen Ballard and Randy Kerber.
-The series is unusual in that its dialogue is mainly in French and English and partly in Arabic and Polish.
+The dialogue is mainly in French and English and partly in Arabic and Polish.
 It was released on Netflix on May 8, 2020.

 The show stars André Holland as Elliot Udo, an American former jazz musician who moved to Paris to run a club, The Eddy, after the death of his son, Fred.
 Each episode focuses on Elliot and a different member of the band as they struggle to stay afloat following the murder of Farid, Elliot's best friend and business partner.